 "(T)he Obeah squated down without changing eye contact, peering at me with an astounding set of eyes that seemed to shine deeply from within with a mysterious, intense light of their own, and said, in his heavy Jamaican patois, 'You have felt the breath of the Dark One.'
 'Yes, once,' I said, 'many years ago,' refering to an incident in the military when I literally felt the Shadow of Death brush across my soul.
 'Why didn't he take you with him,' the Obeah asked?
 'I don't know,' I responded, shrugging my shoulders."

 I had my dog tags with me the night of the event with the Obeah.
 When I told him of the incident in the military I took off my dog tags to show him and I still had them in my hands when he threw the water on the fire.
-When I swooped over Bamboo Lodge I purposely dropped the dog tags into the empty pool, so at least if I never showed up again, my dog tags would AND could easily be found someday by someone.
+When I swooped over the long shuttered resort of Bamboo Lodge I purposely dropped the dog tags into the empty pool, so at least if I never showed up again, my dog tags would AND could easily be found someday by someone.
 A day or two later when I was able to walk and was much less sore I made my way to Bamboo Lodge and climbed down into the swimming pool and retrieved my dog tags after which then I hiked back to the winding mountain trail to the Obeah's place.
 When I got to the clearing where his hut should have been, and had been a few nights before, nothing was there.
 No hut, no fire pit, no nothing.
 Not only that, to me, it looked as though nothing had ever been there.

 However, the sand scooped from Lime Cay and finding the dog tags sitting in the bottom of the empty pool, if nothing else, taken together, proved to me, and continue to do so right up to this day, that the flight itself DID occur in reality.

 RESTITCHING THE HOLE IN THE FABRIC OF SPACE-TIME